isabella232/sign-integrations.en/help/veeva/install.md

 **Note:** If User Role Setup object does not contain the field that refers to Document Type Group object, you must add the field.

-### 6. Create User Role Setup {#create-user-role-setup}
+### Step 6.
+Create User Role Setup {#create-user-role-setup}

 Once lifecycle(s) is(are) properly configured, the system should ensure that Adobe Sign Admin user is added by DAC for all documents that are eligible for Adobe Sign process.
 This is done by creating the appropriate User Role Setup record that specifies:

-* Document Type Group as 'Adobe Sign Document',
+* Document Type Group as Adobe Sign Document
-* Application Role as 'Adobe Sign Admin Role', and
+* Application Role as Adobe Sign Admin Role
-* Integration user.
+* Integration user

 ![Image of user role setup](images/user-role-setup.png)